Optimizing Windows for Audio

 Buffer Size can't be changed.

-With some brand soundcards, you may need to first close Live and then make this setting within your audio interface's Control Panel.
+With some brands of soundcards, you may need to first close Live and then make this setting within your audio interface's Control Panel.

 When the controls are greyed out in Live, the setting can be changed in the interface Control Panel